JimDesu/basis-lang/spec.md

 **Access paths, not storage.** The transitive READ contract operates on access paths &mdash; the named ways through which a value is reached &mdash; not on storage locations.
 The language does not detect aliasing; it tracks paths.
 Developed in &sect;6.4.

-**Buffer-backed containment.** Byte-aggregate containers &mdash; records, unions, `[N]T`, and domain parents &mdash; admit only fixed-size buffer-backed contents.
+**Buffer-backed containment.** Byte-aggregate containers &mdash; records, unions, `[n]T`, and domain parents &mdash; admit only fixed-size buffer-backed contents.
 The runtime-length forms `[]` and `[]T` are excluded from these positions, as are all non-buffer types (pointers, command-typed values, objects, variants).
 Objects and variants, being identity-bearing or tagged-sum constructs rather than byte aggregates, admit any type in their fields or candidates respectively.
 This rule eliminates whole categories of static-analysis questions: cases that presuppose a byte-aggregate structure containing non-fixed-size components are not Basis cases.

-**Buffer-backed subsumption is uniform within fixed-size types.** Every fixed-size buffer-backed type subsumes up its parent chain to its byte-width `[N]`.
+**Buffer-backed subsumption is uniform within fixed-size types.** Every fixed-size buffer-backed type subsumes up its parent chain to its byte-width `[n]`.
 A `Point` (record over an `[8]`-byte parent) is implicitly acceptable where `[8]` is expected.
 Sibling types &mdash; two distinct records over `[8]`, or `Inches` and `Centimeters` both over `Int32` &mdash; subsume separately to their shared parent but do not implicitly convert peer-to-peer.
 The runtime-length types `[]` and `[]T` are leaves in this lattice: they encode their length in the value rather than in the type, and conversion to or from a fixed-size type is explicit.

 **Variants are the only "may-be-absent" type.** Every variant slot inherently admits an absent state in addition to its declared candidate states.
 A single-candidate variant is an optional.
 A bare `# x : SomeVariant` introduction produces a variant slot in the absent state.
 No other type has this property: pointers, objects, command-typed values, records, unions, and named domains all contain what their type declaration says they contain.
 Variants alone admit an inherent "nothing here" state &mdash; the language's null-pointer-inclusive data structures without admitting NULL into the type system.